4.7. Safety and Environmental Objectives and Targets

 This page links to all of the guidance and assurance that is necessary to fulfil in order to adhere to this policy.

 Procedures Subject to Policy

 This generic procedure serves to outline the process of managing contracting safety.

 Objectives and Targets

 Setting objectives and targets are vital in helping to maintain environmental performance and drive continuous improvement.
-This procedure should help project teams identify objectives and targets related to impacts or aspects assessed as medium or high priority.
+This procedure should help Delivery Teams identify objectives and targets related to impacts or aspects assessed as medium or high priority.

 Project Safety Initiation